 Use of stimulants can cause social anxiety and paranoia both during immediate intoxication and as long-term effects.
 People can mistake these for new-onset social anxiety.
 Some people with social anxiety only suffer from performance anxiety.
 For them, the only situations that cause anxiety are those involving speaking, presenting, or performing in front of an audience.
 These people do not have symptoms in other social situations and tend to be less severely impacted by the disorder.

 Cognitive Behavioral Therapy

 Exposure-based CBT is the primary form of psychotherapy for Social Anxiety Disorder.
 First, the patients make lists of anxiety-provoking situations of increasing severity.
 Then, with the aid of the therapist, they face and engage in those experiences.
-By staying in the feared place long enough (this time is different across individuals) and by gradually increasing the levels of anxiety, people learn new responses that are not fear-based.
+By staying in the feared place long enough, people learn new responses that are not fear-based.

 CBT also involves cognitive restructuring, where people identify automatic, negative thoughts about social situations, learn to rationally challenge them, and ultimately replace them with more useful reactions.
 Patients practice this in the security of a therapy session and then integrate it during the exposures.

 PMR involves patients learning to identify the physical symptoms of anxiety.
 They then use focused relaxation of muscle groups to quickly release the physical tension that comes with anxiety.
 PMR by itself is not sufficient treatment for social anxiety.
 However, you can combine it with exposure therapy.
 Ultimately, people learn to regulate their bodies’ responses in anxiety-provoking situations.